ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

   :width: 600
   :alt: Droplet Provisioning Page

-One the provisioning stage has completed, click on the droplet and one will be presented with a page detailing all aspects of the droplet:
+Once the provisioning stage has completed, click on the droplet and one will be presented with a page detailing all aspects of the droplet:

 .. image:: /_static/simple-setup/droplet-overview.png